raasss/digitalocean_api_python_client/docs/index.rst

-.. digitalocean_api_python_client documentation master file, created by sphinx-quickstart on Sun Jan 15 15:40:05 2017.
+..
+DigitalOcean API Python Client documentation master file, created by sphinx-quickstart on Mon Jan 16 09:14:20 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to digitalocean_api_python_client's documentation!
+Welcome to DigitalOcean API Python Client's documentation!
 ==========================================================

 .. toctree::
    :maxdepth: 99
    :caption: Contents:

-   digitalocean_api_python_client
+   modules

 Indices and tables
 ==================